Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1902.

 Location.
 38° 52.863′ N, 77° 4.344′ W. Marker is near Arlington, Virginia, in Arlington County.
 It is in Fort Myer.
-Marker can be reached from Sheridan Drive, 0.2 miles south of Lincoln Drive, on the left when traveling south.
+It can be reached from Sheridan Drive 0.2 miles south of Lincoln Drive, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 32 Sheridan Dr, Fort Myer VA 22211, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pierre Charles L’Enfant (here, next to this marker); Evolving Vision (a few steps from this marker); Arlington Estate, 1860 (a few steps from this marker); Trophy of War (within shouting distance of this marker); Paying Tribute (within shouting distance of this marker); A Place of Division and Reunification (within shouting distance of this marker); Garden to Graves (within shouting distance of this marker); The Gray Family (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Pierre Charles L’Enfant (here, next to this marker); Trophy of War (a few steps from this marker); Evolving Vision (a few steps from this marker); Arlington Estate, 1860 (a few steps from this marker); Paying Tribute (within shouting distance of this marker); A Place of Division and Reunification (within shouting distance of this marker); Garden to Graves (within shouting distance of this marker); The Gray Family (within shouting distance of this marker).
 Touch for a list and map of all markers in Arlington.

 Credits.
-This page was last revised on February 1, 2023.
-It was originally submitted on March 28, 2022, by Connor Olson of Kewaskum, Wisconsin.
-This page has been viewed 144 times since then and 16 times this year.
+This page was last revised on May 26, 2025.
+It was originally submitted on March 28, 2022, by Connor Olson of Menomonee Falls, Wisconsin.
+This page has been viewed 349 times since then and 18 times this year.
 Last updated on January 7, 2023, by Bruce Guthrie of Silver Spring, Maryland.
-Photo 1. submitted on March 28, 2022, by Connor Olson of Kewaskum, Wisconsin. • Bernard Fisher was the editor who published this page.
+Photos: 1. submitted on March 28, 2022, by Connor Olson of Menomonee Falls, Wisconsin.
+2. submitted on May 25, 2025, by J. Makali Bruton of Washington, District of Columbia. • Bernard Fisher was the editor who published this page.

 m=213564